arthtyagi/conicsections/README.md

 # conicsections
 Conic Sections in JS, I was doing Computing from Khan Academy when I was in 8th grade.

-So this is my project from back then ( 2016 ).
+So, this is my project from back then ( 2016 ).

+It illustrates conic sections using JS.